×

 3. Landline Phones

 The experience of calling your love interest and hoping with all your might that one of their parents doesn’t answer is a thing of the past.
-Now everyone has their own private phone.
+Now everyone has their own private phone, but those from that past generation will never forget that feeing of nervousness and embarrassment.

 Pexels-Ron-Lach-8682772Photo by Ron Lach on Pexels